Miss Mizoram

-Miss Mizoram is a beauty pageant for single women in the State of Mizoram in India.
+Miss Mizoram is a beauty pageant contest for single women in the State of Mizoram in India.

 After its inception, the pageant was organized by the Mizoram Journalists Association.
 After reaching its 10th year, Lelte Weekly, a weekly magazine, took over its organization.
-Since 2014, IHM has served as the main organizer.
+In 2014, IHM has served as the main organizer and was later franchised by Zonet TV Pvt Ltd with association of Mizoram Journalists Association.

-The Miss Mizoram for 2020 was Zirsangpuii (Miss Mizoram Khawzawl 2020).
+The latest edition of Miss Mizoram was concluded on 26 April 2024.
+Jennifer Lalrinzuali Renthlei from Aizawl was crowned as the new Miss Mizoram.

+Title Holders

 Miss Mizoram 2014

 After nine years of hiatus, the Miss Mizoram 2014 Pageant was held at Aizawl,.
 Hundreds of women applied for the pageant.
 The field was narrowed to 20 and then 16.
 These 16 women competed in a preliminary swimsuit, talent, and fashion show.
 An online vote was held to determine the Miss Photogenic and People's Choice Awards.

 The winner was H. Lalchhanhimi.
 However, she was later dethroned for getting married during her reign.
 The 1st Runner Up, C. Vanlalmalsawmi, became Miss Mizoram 2014.

 C. Vanlalmalsawmi (1st Runner Up Later Miss Mizoram) represented Mizoram at Sunsilk Mega Miss North-East 2014 Pageant in which she was one of the Top 10 Semi-Finalist.

 She was previously Miss Govt.
 Aizawl College.
 She later participated at the Miss Luit Pageant where she finished the pageant as the 1st Runner Up.
 She also participated at the Manappuram Miss Queen of India 2015 pageant in which she is one of the Top 12 Semi-Finalist and also won the Miss India East Award at the said pageant.
 She later competed at Miss Northeast Diva 2020 (A preliminary pageant for Miss Diva - Miss Universe India) and finished as the 2nd Runner Up.